rticommunity/rtiperftest/srcDoc/examples.rst

 *RTI Perftest* will, by default, use types with Bounded-Sequences (bound set to 63000 elements).
 If the sample size is bigger than 63000 Bytes, *RTI Perftest* will automatically switch to types equivalent to the ones mentioned previously, but with Unbounded-Sequences.
+This is not the case when using *Flat Data*, since it require fixed size types.
+In that case the size of the sequence will change to `RTI_FLATDATA_MAX_SIZE`, which is configurable and by default is 10MB (See compilation section for more information about how to change this.

 The reason for this behavior is that, when *RTI Perftest* uses Unbounded-Sequences, *RTI Connext DDS* will not pre-allocate the